jmavs21/maze/README.md

 ## How to play

-Goal of the game is to move your player (circle) to the goal (black square).
+The goal of the game is to move your player (circle) to the goal (black square).
 Move your circle by pressing the buttons in the game or just press arrows/WASD keys.

 ## Implementation details